Trending Topics

 Money raised by stair climb events through registrations or donations goes toward NFFF programs benefiting the families of fallen fire service members.
 This includes mental health initiatives for surviving family members, outreach programs, college scholarships, summer camps for children of fallen firefighters, family retreat events and more.

-2. the first climb was held overseas
+2. The first stair climb was held overseas

 According to the Association of Memorial Stair Climbs, the first 9/11 Memorial Stair Climb occurred in Parwan Province, Afghanistan, on Sept.
 11, 2003, when Albuquerque (N.M.)
 Fire Department Lt.
 Charles Cogburn ascended a two-story building 55 times wearing body armor, a helmet and an M-4.
 Lt Cogburn returned home, and on the following Sept.
 11 (2004), the climb was held in the United States for the first time at the 22-story Bank of Albuquerque, which firefighters climbed five times.

-3. The nfff connection was solidified in 2010
+3. The NFFF connection was solidified in 2010

 In 2005, five firefighters from the Denver Fire Department and Castle Rock Fire Department gathered at a high-rise building and climbed the equivalent of 110 flights of stairs.
 Five years later, the NFFF contacted the founders of the Denver event to develop a protocol to hold similar events across the country.
 The Nashville 9/11 Memorial Stair Climb was held on Sept.
 11, 2010, and was the first to fall under the NFFF umbrella of stair climb events.